 My favourite flowers – geraniums.
 Easy, quick and reliable and oh so vivid and long lasting in their colour.
 Geraniums are for dummies like me.
 Easy, low maintenance and constantly rewarding in their colour and shape.
 I take a geranium cutting, put it in the ground and it grows.
 Too easy.
 What more could a non gardener want?

 Gracie routinely ensconces herself up on the pergola beams where she safely surveys.

 Summer nights for hanging out.

 Sitting under big gums, under a big, wide star-studded sky – a big northern sky.

 Space to sit to laugh, chat and enjoy a tipple.

-My northern hemisphriends are in that big northern sky country, northward from the veranda enjoying summer right now while we go through a very cold, windy and wet winter.
+My northern hemisphriends are in that big north sky country, north of the equator, northward from the veranda enjoying summer right now while we go through a very cold, windy and wet winter.
 Yes, in the southern hemisphere we are in the middle of winter now – July.